-This article outlines a set of high-level principles that reflect the current state of the art and expert knowledge, to guide and inform the assessment of potential vector mediated genotoxicity / potential carcinogenicity of the GT products described.
+This article outlines a set of high-level principles that reflect the current state of the art and expert knowledge, to guide and inform the assessment of potential vectormediated genotoxicity/potential carcinogenicity of the GT products described.
 The GT field is rapidly evolving, and it is expected that as progress is made, new knowledge and understanding can be integrated into these principles.
-Data transparency will be essential and the authors specifically propose that data generated from viral integrations site studies in non-clinical species, and from clinical settings, are made publicly accessible (through for example, databases and patient registries).
-There is a clear need to develop improved non-clinical assays and the potential for non-animal, more human-relevant approaches will deliver significant advances in our understanding, even if there will remain in the near-term, a need to use animal models.
+Data transparency will be essential, and the authors specifically propose that data generated from viral IS studies in nonclinical species, and from clinical settings, are made publicly accessible (through, e.g., databases and patient registries).
+There is a clear need to develop improved nonclinical assays and the potential for nonanimal, more human-relevant approaches will deliver significant advances in our understanding, even if there will remain in the near-term, a need to use animal models.

-Key to realizing these advances is collaboration and engagement across the sectors, capitalising on opportunities to build on successful academic and industry collaborations through funding initiatives like the NC3Rs CRACK IT program and the HESI technical committees.
+Key to realizing these advances is collaboration and engagement across the sectors, capitalizing on opportunities to build on successful academic and industry collaborations through funding initiatives such as the NC3Rs CRACK IT program and the HESI technical committees.

-The increasing role of GT in medicine mandates a better understanding of vector mediated safety concerns to allow the full potential of GT to be exploited.
+The increasing role of GT in medicine mandates a better understanding of vector-mediated safety concerns to allow the full potential of GT to be exploited.